 It’s been to places out of this world and come back as a symbol of NASA’s Apollo 14 mission.

-It is the legacy of a man, who once was a “smokejumper” fighter, who went on to be an astronaut that orbited the moon 34 times.
+It is the legacy of a man who once was a “smokejumper” fighter, an astronaut who orbited the moon 34 times.

 It is a tree that represents our country’s Bicentennial.

 Maybe it serves as a reminder that great things are sometimes forgotten, but their stories live on if we’re willing to listen.